sogaiu/janet-ts-mode/README.md

   * Delimiters
     * Cycle delimiters: `(...)` -> `[...]` -> `{...}` and back to parens
-    * Move right delimiter at point over the next thing to the right - if you're not a structual editor user and have found auto-balanced delimiters (particularly parens) to get in your way, this function might be appealing.
+    * Move right delimiter at point over the next thing to the right - if you're not a structural editor user and have found auto-balanced delimiters (particularly parens) to get in your way, this function might be appealing.
   * Comment Forms